Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

 • preventing users from uninstalling any pre-installed software or app if they wish to

-From a customer's perspective this all sounds reasonable and should result in greater competition in products and services.
-For any smaller business forced by market realities to use a gatekeeper's platform it also sounds good, as at least they will be competing on reasonably fair terms with the gatekeeper's own products or services.
+From a customer's perspective, this all sounds reasonable and should result in greater competition for products and services.
+For any smaller business forced by market realities to use a gatekeeper's platform, it also sounds good, as at least they will be competing on reasonably fair terms with the gatekeeper's own products or services.
 That's potentially a major game-changer.

 Who will be impacted by the Digital Markets Act?